Oxsomi/core3/docs/graphics_api.md

 ## Shader binary types

-In OxC3 graphics, either the application or the OxC3 baker is responsible for compiling and providing binaries in the right formats.
-According to OxC3 graphics, the shaders are just a buffer, so they can contain anything (text or binary).
-Down here is a list of the expected inputs for each graphics API if the developer wishes to sidestep the baking process:
+In OxC3 graphics, either the application or the OxC3 baker (or the OxC3 compiler) is responsible for compiling and providing binaries in the right formats.
+According to OxC3 graphics, the shaders are just a Buffer that contain an oiSH file.
+This oiSH file should include one of the following compile types:

 - DirectX12: DXIL (binary).
-  - HLSL Semantics can only be TEXCOORDi where i < 16.
-This maps directly to the binding.
 - Vulkan: SPIR-V (binary).
   - HLSL Entrypoint needs to be remapped to main, except for raytracing shaders.
 - Metal: MSL (UTF8 text).